huss-osman/devops-learning/07-terraform/fundamentals/17-terraform-registry.md

 The provider documentation provides a ready-to-use configuration that tells Terraform which provider to download and how it should be configured.
 After adding this configuration to your project, Terraform downloads the provider when `terraform init` is executed.

+---

+## Terraform 0.13+

+Terraform 0.13 introduced the `required_providers` block, allowing Terraform to automatically download providers directly from the Terraform Registry.

+The example below configures the **AWS provider**, specifies where Terraform should download it from, and defines the provider version to use.

 <p align="center">
   <img width="450" alt="Terraform AWS Provider Configuration" src="https://github.com/user-attachments/assets/8eefba23-867d-4e49-aa17-a67b97804faf" />
 </p>

----

-## Provider Configuration

-The provider configuration copied from the Terraform Registry contains two main blocks: the **Terraform block** and the **provider block**.

 ### Terraform Block

-The **Terraform block** defines the providers required by the project.

 **`required_providers`**
 Specifies the providers required by the Terraform configuration.